-One provision of HB 1042 was the development of a reverse transfer policy to increase the number of associate degrees for eligible students.
-Several one-to-one agreements existed; however, common guidelines, policies and technology pathways can significantly streamline the process for institutions and students.
+Legislation signed into law in 2012 called for the development of a reverse transfer policy to increase the number of associate degrees for eligible students in Missouri.
+Several one-to-one agreements between two- and four- year colleges and universities in Missouri existed; however, common guidelines, policies and technology pathways can significantly streamline the process for higher education institutions and students.

 173.005.1 (8) The coordinating board shall develop a policy to foster reverse transfer for any student who has accumulated enough hours in combination with at least one public higher education institution in Missouri that offers an associate degree and one public four-year higher education institution in the prescribed courses sufficient to meet the public higher education institution's requirements to be awarded an associate degree.
 The department of elementary and secondary education shall maintain the alignment of the assessments found in section 160.518 and successor assessments with the competencies previously established under this subdivision for entry-level collegiate courses in English, mathematics, foreign language, sciences, and social sciences associated with an institution's general education core

-Building on existing one-to-one agreements, the MDHE and public and independent 2- and 4-year institutions from both public and independent sectors have launched the Missouri Reverse Transfer Initiative.
-To assist in these efforts, the MDHE has received funding from the Lumina Foundation to develop a statewide communication and technology infrastructure to foster reverse transfer.
+Building on existing one-to-one agreements, the Department of Higher Education and two- and four-year public and independent institutions have launched the Missouri Reverse Transfer Initiative.
+To assist in this effort, the department received funding from the Lumina Foundation to develop a statewide communication and technology infrastructure to foster reverse transfer.

-Key institutional stakeholders to become representatives on the Missouri Reverse Transfer Initiative Steering Committee, which will oversee implementation of the reverse transfer policy.
+Key institutional stakeholders provided representatives to serve on the Missouri Reverse Transfer Initiative Steering Committee, which will oversee implementation of the reverse transfer policy.

 MRTI Steering Committee Members

 |Susan Bracciano||Missouri Western State University|